riceissa/issarice.com/wiki/wikipedia.md

 See [Vipul Naik's page on sponsored editing](http://vipulnaik.com/sponsored-wikipedia-editing/) for more information.
 Also relevant is my current [bounty list](https://github.com/vipulnaik/working-drafts/blob/master/issa-list.mediawiki).

+As of June 11, 2016, I have 1,697 edits on the English Wikipedia.

 # Contributions

 Here I list my main contributions.